Confidentiality of Library Records

 - Such records shall not be disclosed except to the extent necessary for the proper operation of the University at Buffalo Libraries and shall be disclosed upon request or consent of the user or pursuant to court order or where otherwise required by statute.

-- All requests for such records shall be referred to the Office of the Associate Vice President for the University Libraries.
+- All requests for such records shall be referred to the Office of the Vice Provost for the University Libraries.
 Upon receipt of a court order, the Libraries' officers will consult with legal counsel to determine if such order is in proper form and if there is a showing of good cause of its issuance before releasing such records.

 Policy approved by the Associate Vice President for the University Libraries on May 6, 2002, amended September 25, 2003.